maksim-estonia/qc-prep/notes.md

 ## Netopeer2 - NETCONF Server

 Netopeer2 is a server for implementing network configuration management based on the NETCONF protocol.
 Netopeer2 is based on the new generation of the NETCONF and YANG libraries - libyang and libnetconf2.
 The Netopeer2 server uses sysrepo as a NETCONF datastore implementation.

+## libyang

+libyang is a library implementing processing of the YANG schemas and data modeled by the YANG language.
+The library is implemented in C for GNU/Linux and provides C API.

+YANG (Yet Another Next Generation) is a data modeling language for the definition of data sent over network management protocols such as the NETCONF and RESTCONF.